baijuka/matzone_v1/TEST.md

 **12. As a user I want to be able to receive some kind of confirmation after registering so that I can confirm that my account registration was successful.**
 - After registration a confirmation email is sent to the address that is given.

-**13. As a user I want to be able to have a personalised user profile so that I can view my personal order history and update my personal account information and see my reviews.**
+**13. As a user I want to be able to have a personalised user profile so that I can view my personal order history and update my personal account information and My Reviews.**
 - When a user is logged in, they can click on 'My Account' and then on 'My Profile' to go to their personal profile page:
 - On that page they have an overview of their delivery information, order history and reviews:
 - The user can update their delivery information by editing the form.